Table of Contents

 Approximately, 25 % of women and 7.6 % of men in the United States are estimated to have been survivors of IPV during their lives.
 Physical assault or rape by an intimate partner is reported in approximately more than half a million men and 1.5 million women every year.
 Women are more likely to suffer IPV compared to men.

 Following IPV and sexual assault, women also have a higher incidence of urinary, gynecologic, gastrointestinal, neurological, musculoskeletal issues with sexually transmitted infections (STIs), chronic pain syndromes, abortions or poor outcomes of gestations.
+Approximately 20% of women seeking care in family planning clinics who had a history of abuse also experienced pregnancy coercion and 15% reported birth control sabotage.

 WHO guidelines for Intimate Partner Violence and Sexual Assault